keboola/developers-docs/extend/custom-science/index.md

 Advantages:

-* Zero developer configuration, only a git repository is needed
+* Zero developer configuration; only a git repository is needed
-* No interaction with Keboola developers needed, no acceptance process
+* No interaction with Keboola developers is needed.
+No acceptance process.
-* No knowledge of Docker required
+* No knowledge of Docker is required.

 Disadvantages: